 - Check your list website.

-Review and update the list website, which appears on your form and response emails to remind subscribers where they signed up for your list.
+Review and update the list website, which appears on your form and response emails to remind subscribed contacts where they signed up for your list.

 - Update footer information.

 Review the required footer content that displays at the bottom of any email campaign you send to your list, like the list name, list mailing address, and permission reminder.